SRFNStack/spliffy/README.md

 The handler can return any kind of data and it will be serialized automatically if there is a known serializer for the specified content-type.
 The default, application/json, is already set.

-If the returned value is Falsey, it will be considered an error.
-The default error is 500, and message is 'OOPS'.
+If the returned value is Falsey, we will assume everything is fine and return a 200 OK.

 You can return a promise that resolves to the response value, and the server will respond with the resolved value.